 The Israeli delegation of MKs heads to Norway to celebrate Israel’s 70th year of independence and new friendships

 This weekend, a host of MKs, including MK Dr. Aliza Lavie, Chairwoman of the Knesset’s Israel – Norway Parliamentary Friendship Group, attended a host of events and meetings in Norway.
 The Israeli-Jewish Congress, a leading independent Israel based organization also attended as part of the Israeli delegation.

 The conference honored and celebrated Israel’s 70th Independence Day.

 MK Lavie, spoke of the rise anti-Semitism in Europe and the challenges that Israel is facing.

 During the Gala for Israel, MK Lavie was invited as a keynote speaker.

 ‘Born out of struggle, we have labored to build an incredible country, to provide a place of pride for our people everywhere.
 To ensure that the land of our forefathers and the land of the Bible once again bears the fruits of creativity and love. ‘

 Alongside other MK’s of the Israeli delegation, MK Lavie discussed a wide range of issues including; the Israeli Palestinian conflict, regional issues and domestic concerns.

-This event has succeeded in renewing ties between Israel and Norway.
+This event has succeeded in renewing relationships between Israel and Norway.
 Norway has now become the 38th country with a pro – Israel parliamentary caucus.

 After many years and as part of the renewed efforts to strengthen bilateral relations, the Friendship group has been reestablished in Norway.
-It was agreed that members of the Norwegian Parliamentary friendship group will visit Israel this year.
+It was agreed that members of the Norwegian Parliamentary friendship group would visit Israel this year.